sergio-usma/vet_clinic/README.md

 # 📖 Vet Clinic <a name="about-project"></a>

 **Vet Clinic** is a structured repository for animal-related data within a veterinary clinic.
 It includes an "animals" table with information on treated animals.
 Each row in the table presents details like name, birth date, escape attempts, neutering, and weight.
-The database facilitates efficient tracking and retrieval of animal information through SQL queries, aiding care management and operational efficiency in the clinic.
+The database facilitates efficient animal information tracking and retrieval through SQL queries, aiding care management and operational efficiency in the clinic.

 ## 🛠 Built With <a name="built-with"></a>